jwern/google-homepage/README.md

 Once I learn JavaScript, I'd like to return to this page and update the "I'm Feeling Lucky" button to match Google's: upon hover, it spins and lands on a random other phrase, e.g. "I'm Feeling Artistic," "I'm Feeling Stellar," "I'm Feeling Playful," etc.

-I'd also like to update the hourglass icon on the mobile view.
-It's simply a static image file right now, but I'd prefer to use an hourglass icon with CSS background stylings behind it.
+I'd also like to update the hourglass icon on the mobile view search bar.
+It's simply a static image file right now, but I'd prefer to use an hourglass icon with CSS background stylings behind it as it will fit the form better.

 ## Technologies ##